 Pending such uses, we will invest the net proceeds primarily in cash, cash equivalents, U.S. government securities, repurchase agreements, and other short-term securities consistent with our status as a BDC and our election to be taxed as a RIC, which may produce returns that are significantly lower than the returns that we expect to achieve when our portfolio is fully invested in securities meeting our investment objective.
 As a result, any distributions that we pay during this period may be substantially lower than the distributions that we may be able to pay when our portfolio is fully invested in securities meeting our investment objective.
-During this time, we may also use the net proceeds to pay operating expenses and for other working capital purposes, including, but not limited to, financing costs, logal costs, and audit costs.
+During this time, we may also use the net proceeds to pay operating expenses and for other working capital purposes, including, but not limited to, financing costs, board costs, legal costs and audit costs.
 We have not established any limit on the extent to which we may use borrowings, if any, or proceeds from this offering to fund distributions (which may reduce the amount of capital we ultimately invest in assets).
 There can be no assurance that we will be able to sustain distributions at any particular level or at all.
 In addition, during this time we will pay management fees to our Advisers as described elsewhere in this prospectus.
-We may fund our cash distributions to stockholders from any sources of funds available, including offering proceeds, borrowings, net investment income from operations, capital gains proceeds from the sale of assets, non-capital gains proceeds from our Advisers.
+We may fund our cash distributions to stockholders from any sources of funds available, including offering proceeds, borrowings, net investment income from operations, capital gains proceeds from the sale of assets, dividends or other distributions paid to us on account of preferred and common equity investments in portfolio companies and fee waivers from our Advisers.